0

 When starting a wood restoration project, preparation is key.
-Any wood that has been exposed to the elements for an extended period of time will have built-up dirt, grime, algae, mould or other biological growth on its surface.
-The first step of any outdoor wood restoration project is to clean it all off prior to further treatment.
+Wood exposed to the elements often accumulates dirt, grime, algae, mold, and other surface growth.
+The first step is to clean the wood.
 Dirt, debris and grime can prevent wood finishes from adhering to wood properly, leading to an uneven finish and reduced effectiveness.

 Cleaning Preparation